 Q: What information is required to sign up for PDA?

 A: Your Unity client partner will need the following information to create your Snowflake Premium Data Access account.

 - The name and email address of the account owner.

-This is the individual that will be responsible for managing your Snowflake Premium Data account.
-They will be responsible for user access management, [TODO – add more details here].
+This is the individual that will be responsible for managing your Snowflake Premium Data account, including user access management.
 This individual may also be a deltaDNA account owner, but that is not essential.

 - The name of the deltaDNA account containing the games and data.